DanMcInerney/dnsspoof/README.md

 dnsspoof
 ========

 DNS spoofer.
-Drops DNS responses from the router and replaces it with the spoofed DNS response
+Drops DNS responses before they hit the router then replaces them with the spoofed DNS response.

 Usage
 ------